 Generally, the nominating and corporate governance committee identifies candidates for director nominee in consultation with management, through the use of search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the nominating and corporate governance committee deems to be helpful to identify candidates.
 Once candidates have been identified, the nominating and corporate governance committee confirms that the candidates meet all of the minimum qualifications for director nominees established by the nominating and corporate governance committee.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee deems to be helpful in the evaluation process.
-The nominating and corporate governance committee recommends candidates for the board of directors' approval as director nominees for election to the board of directors.
-The nominating and corporate governance committee recommends candidates for the board of directors' approval as candidates to the board of directors for appointment to the committees of the board of directors.
+The nominating and corporate governance committee may gather information about the candidates through interviews, detailed questionnaires, comprehensive background checks or any other means that the nominating and corporate governance committee deems to be helpful in the evaluation process.
+The nominating and corporate governance committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and taking into account the overall composition and needs of the board of directors.
+Based on the results of the evaluation process, the nominating and corporate governance committee recommends candidates for the board of directors' approval as director nominees for election to the board of directors.
+The nominating and corporate governance committee also recommends candidates to the board of directors for appointment to the committees of the board of directors.
 Once appropriate candidates have been identified, the entire board of directors votes on the candidates, as the selection of board nominees is a responsibility of the entire board of directors.